 Canada Programs & Partnerships

-In partnership with the Karis Society, Her International is developing a mentor training course which will train the volunteers that mentor at-risk women.
+Our Pilot Program is in partnership with the Karis Support Society, as we are developing a mentor training course which will train any volunteers who would like to mentor at-risk women.

 Mentoring provides women and girls who are in a difficult place in their lives with someone to guide them through the struggles they are facing towards a hopeful future.
 The training will teach participants to deliver personalized, effective care and maintain safe boundaries.